kubernetes/community/contributors/guide/README.md

 ### Mentorship

 Learn more about the Kubernetes [mentoring initiatives].
-Join past and present Kubernetes Contributors for a live question-and-answer session during [Meet Our Contributors].

 ## Advanced Topics